djwglpuppy/node-email-listener/README.md

 #node.js email listener
-This will allow you to create a simple email recieving server, to get messages sent to trigger an event.
-You can then parse through the message of the body how you want.
+This will allow you to create a simple email receiving server that will listen for new messages and then trigger an event.
+You can then parse through the message of the body any way you want.

 ##installation